linsanity19890723/cdk-codepipeline/README.md

 ./function.yml: For CloudFormation to create lambda.

-./buildspec.yml: Upload template to S3 bucket in CodeBuild.
+./buildspec.yml: Run shell and upload CloudFormation template to S3 bucket by CodeBuild.

-./lambda_function.py: Lambda Function.
+./lambda_function.py: For creating Lambda Function by CloudFormation.

 AWS Resource used as below: